Subclass 820 Partner Visa

 Partner Visa Subclass 820 Purpose of the Schedule 3 Criteria for De Facto Visa

-- Discourage non-citizens from remaining in Australia beyond the period of effect of their substantive visa.
+• Discourage non-citizens from remaining in Australia beyond the period of effect of their substantive visa.

 Applicant’s circumstances must have been beyond their control for Visa 820 Australia

-Two requirements must be satisfied: there must be factors that caused the applicant to become an illegal entrant or a person without a substantive visa, and those factors must have been beyond the applicant’s control.
-The element of causation is important.
-It is not sufficient that factors beyond the control of the applicant existed.
-Those factors must have caused the applicant to become an illegal entrant or a person without a substantive visa.
-The phrase ‘factors beyond the applicant’s control’ is to be given its natural meaning and considered against all relevant circumstances of the applicant.
-The test is whether the applicant became a person to whom Schedule 3 criteria applies because of circumstances that were “external” to the applicant and over which they had no control.
+The phrase ‘factors beyond the applicant’s control’ is to be given its natural meaning and considered in light of all the relevant circumstances of the applicant.
+The test is whether the Schedule 3 criteria apply to the applicant because of circumstances that were “external” to the applicant and over which the applicant had no control.
 In some instances, an applicant’s lack of awareness may, however, be attributable to a circumstance over which the applicant had no control.

-820 Partner Visa Compelling reasons to grant the visa must exist
+820 Partner Visa: Compelling reasons to grant the visa must exist

 Partner Visa Subclass 820 Relationship Requirement